One Off Purchase

 The theory unit on its own provides the Level 4 Award in Understanding the Principles and Practices of External Quality Assurance of Assessment.
-This is an excellent upgrade for anyone already qualified as an internal verifier who would like to learn more about the quality assurance process from an Awarding Body or regulatory point of view.
+This is an excellent upgrade for anyone already qualified as an internal verifier who would like to learn more about the standards verifier process from an Awarding Body or regulatory point of view.

-Why should you take up ELN’s Level 4 External Quality Assurance course?
+Why do this Level 4 External Quality Assurance course?